aleenprd/credit-risk-sqlite-dbt-core/README.md

 # Credit Risk Score Modelling
-Assignment designed, implemented, tested, packaged and submitted by [**Alin Preda**](https://www.linkedin.com/in/alin-preda/), Copenhagen, Denmark, August 2023.
+Designed, implemented, tested, packaged and submitted by [**Alin Preda**](https://www.linkedin.com/in/alin-preda/), Copenhagen, Denmark, August 2023.

-##  Assignment Description
+##  Task Description
-I have included the assignment's instructions here as a screenshot (couldn't select and copy original text)
+I have included the task's instructions here as a screenshot (couldn't select and copy original text):
 <img src="./docs/photos/assignment_description.png" alt="Assignment Description P1" width="700"/>

 Essentially, we are to take the following raw data with its customer loans facts and its other dimensions, as presented in this diagram and transform it into a final schema.